himza25/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-Task 0: This task is about writing a function to check if a character is uppercase.
-The function '_isupper' takes an integer (ASCII value) as an argument and returns 1 if it's an uppercase letter, or 0 otherwise.
+Task1: This task is about writing a function to check if a character is a digit (0 through 9).
+The function '_isdigit' takes an integer (ASCII value) as an argument and returns 1 if it's a digit, or 0 otherwise.